 This professional possesses basic knowledge of patient assessment and first aid practices.
 EMRs are able to address life threatening hemorrhage and are trained in cardiopulmonary resuscitation.
 EMR training is commonly conducted at law enforcement and fire academies.

 The EMT is the first level of certification and training that is found upon american ambulances.
-EMTs are skilled in oxygen administration and may assist patients with their own prescribed medication.
+Formerly known as EMT-Basic (or Basic EMTs), they are skilled in oxygen administration, use of AEDs, and may assist patients with their own prescribed medication in addition to possessing the skills of the emergency medical responder.
 EMTs can administer other life-saving medications such as epinephrine and are trained in basic principles of incident management and vehicle extrication.

 The AEMT possesses all of the skills and training of the EMT.
-In addition to the EMT scope of practice, AEMTs may insert laryngeal / supraglottic airways, initiate and administer intraveous fluids, and can provide cardioversion and defibrillation to victims of dysrhythmia.
+In addition to the EMT scope of practice, AEMTs may insert laryngeal / supraglottic airways, initiate and administer certain intraveous fluids, and can provide cardioversion and defibrillation to victims of dysrhythmia.
 AEMTs have additional education in disease physiology and are often considered "advanced life support" providers.
+AEMTs were previously called EMT-Advanced or EMT-Intermediate.

-The NRP possesses an in-depth understanding of anatomy and physiology.
+The Paramedic possesses an in-depth understanding of anatomy and physiology and requires increased education requirements compared to the EMT and AEMT levels.
 The paramedic typically completes an accredited program consisting of four semesters of college-level education.
 Paramedics can insert advanced airways, administer intravenous and intraosseous medications, and perform advanced patient assesments.
+Paramedics have previusly been called EMT-P.